AMID Logo

 Do not include original shipping documents with your cargo.
 Submit all documents as PDF attachments via email.
 Files other than PDF format may be rejected.

 When shipping internationally, you will usually only need to provide a commercial invoice.
-This should list the items being shipped from the USA and their corresponding values in US dollars.
+This should list the items shipped from the USA and their corresponding values in US dollars.

 Ocean freight carriers may request additional shipping documents for international shipping, such as a copy of a photo ID or tax information.
 Providing these documents should not cause any issues.

-When shipping goods LCL, unlike with FCL, you always have an assigned ocean freight carrier destination agent.
+When shipping goods LCL, unlike with FCL, you always have an assigned ocean freight carrier and destination agent.
 Your sea freight bill of lading will contain the contact information of the ocean freight carrier's destination agent.
-The agent should issue an official arrival notice to your consignee and guide the consignee in the complexity of your import recovery.
+The agent should issue an official arrival notice to your consignee and guide the consignee through the complexity of your import recovery.

 5. Ocean freight cannot guarantee transit time.

-As a rule, cargo vessels depart from the U.S. and arrive at destinations as scheduled.
+As a rule, cargo vessels depart from the U.S. and arrive at their destinations as scheduled.
 You may reply to the quote obtained in our online freight calculator and ask for the nearest vessel schedule.
 However, if your shipment is time-sensitive, you should be aware of possible delays.

 Severe weather conditions are not the only reason for a possible delay in your shipping from the USA.
 Transit time in multimodal LCL international shipping depends on cargo and documents cutoff at CFS, trucking or rail traffic, hubs and seaport conjunctions, and many other factors that may impact the time of cargo transportation from the United States to the destination.